 The insurance industry has faced major challenges through the financial crisis, with declining asset values and increased credit risk putting pressure on capital buffers.
 Regulatory change is also a key issue in many parts of the world.

 For the life insurance industry low interest rates and high capital requirements are impacting on profitability and driving business decisions.
-For insurers in Europe, the implementation of Solvency II is now set for January 2016.
+For insurers in Europe, the implementation of Solvency II is now underway.

 With asset values low and regulatory uncertainty high globally, we expect to see opportunities for M&A, whether as a result of insurance companies divesting their non-core assets or others, such as banks, selling their insurance arms.
+There has been increased private equity interest as buyers and sellers.
 Raising or optimising regulatory capital remains a key issue and we expect to see liquidity (starting with the banks) potentially driving M&A. This current environment provides an excellent opportunity for insurers both to plug the gaps left by banks with alternative investments – for example in infrastructure, and also to provide liquidity to banks via liquidity swaps.

 Throughout these developments our insurance team has advised insurance companies, investment banks and other financial institutions on various actions to manage assets and liabilities and mitigate larger risks.
 We have been active in advising on M&A, distribution arrangements, bulk purchase annuity work and longevity transactions.
 Our longevity work was recognised by our winning the Most Innovative Firm in Corporate Law award at the Financial Times Innovative Lawyers Awards 2012 for our longevity deals for pensions funds and pension solution providers.